singaround/songbook/songs/Go-To-Sea-No-More.md

 ---
 templateKey: song
 title: Go To Sea No More
+wordsBy: Traditional
+tuneBy: Traditional
 chorusLine: 'No more, no more, I’ll go to sea no more'
 songLine: 'When first I landed in Liverpool, I went upon a spree'
 tags:
   - song
 date: 2019-03-07T08:05:12.000Z
+description: >-
+  This is a sad forebitter about a sailor cheated by a dishonest prostitute and boarding house master and condemned to return to sea.
 ---
 When first I landed in Liverpool, I went upon a spree\
 While money lasts I spent it fast, got drunk as drunk could be\